 Get Some New Bedtime Books

 Add a few new relevant reads to your routine.
 As you and your kids gear up to go back to school, consider some books about returning to the classroom.
 Graduating a grade or beginning school for the first time can be a source of worry for some, so find books to put their minds at ease.
 I just got "The Night Before Kindergarten"and "The Night Before Preschool" (among other thematic picks) for my twosome.
 They're excited about the new books--and I love how it eases their anxiety about starting at a new school.
+Here's a book list to start with.

 Put on New Jammies